jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   0 directories, 0 files

-if there is nothing in the directory_, if there is something in the directory_ it shows a structure of the relationships.
+if there is nothing in the directory_.
+If there is something in the directory_ it shows a structure of the relationships.

-The `tree program`_ shows how files_ and folders_ on a computer are related.
+The `tree program`_ shows how files_ and folders_ on a computer are related, this helps to know how to get from one folder_ to another, because it shows the paths I can take.

+If I know where I am, it is easier to get to where I want to go.

 ----